nettkursxyz/moodle-block_timestat/readme.md

 Classroom Revolution, Lib Ertea, Mart van der Niet, Joseph Thibault

 Update for Moodle 4.5:
-Make sure the time counter do not stop even if users scroll down on the page A fix so that students now can view the report without seeing all other students.
+Make sure the time counter do not stop even if users scroll down on the page.
+And a fix so students can view the report without seeing other students.
 By: Thea Melberg, Lars Aamodt